-- 1. As specified in the By-Law (Article 23), the appointment of the COS will be made with consideration being given to the advice of a Selection Committee appointed for the express purpose of recommending a candidate for the position to the Board, following consultation with the Medical Advisory Committee. - 2.
+- 1. As specified in the By-Law (Article 11), the appointment of the COS will be made with consideration being given to the advice of a Selection Committee appointed for the express purpose of recommending a candidate for the position to the Board, following consultation with the Medical Advisory Committee. - 2.
 The Chair of the Selection Committee will be a Director of the Board and membership will include the President or Vice-President of the Medical Staff Association, and two (2) members of the Medical Advisory Committee, supported by the Chief Human Resources Officer. - 3.
-The work of the Selection Committee will include, but not be limited to, establishing and clarifying criteria to be used in the selection, overseeing the process to obtain candidates, interviewing candidates and agreeing on a process by which to make a final recommendation. - 4.
-An offer will be subject to submission of a declaration that the candidate has no conflict of interest consistent with hospital policy and in a form as required by the Board, and satisfactory results of a criminal reference check as determined in the sole discretion of the Board.
+The work of the Selection Committee will include, but not be limited to, establishing and clarifying criteria to be used in the selection, overseeing the process to obtain candidates, interviewing candidates and agreeing on a process by which to make a final recommendation.